International Wrestling Syndicate: Bloodstream on Fight Network

 IWS announced on April 12, 2019, production of a pre-recorded television program for Fight Network.
 The first tapings were held at Freedom To Fight at Club Unity on April 27, 2019.
 The first broadcast of the bimonthly program Bloodstream, aired on September 13, 2019.
 On October 4, 2019, Bloodstream premiered on Fight Network UK.
 On January 6, 2020, IWS announced a broadcast deal with Fight Network USA.

 Hardcore History on Fight Network

-IWS announced on January 10, 2022, production of a second pre-recorded television program for Fight Network entitled IWS Hardcore History, a watch-along series featuring the greatest matches and moments in the promotion's storied history.
+On January 10, 2022, IWS announced production of a second pre-recorded television program for Fight Network entitled IWS Hardcore History, a watch-along series featuring the greatest matches and moments in the promotion's storied history.

 IWS on FITE+

-FITE announced on June 8, 2023, that IWS joined the FITE+ SVOD subscription platform with both live and archived events, including its weekly show Bloodstream.
+On June 8, 2023, FITE announced that IWS joined the FITE+ SVOD subscription platform.
+This included both live and archived events, including its weekly show Bloodstream.
 IWS aired its first live event Scarred 4 Life on July 15, 2023.